Diagnosis

 • Have you traveled to developing countries lately?

-• What medications and supplements are you taking?
+• What medicines and supplements are you taking?

 What to expect from your doctor

-During the physical exam, your doctor may press on certain areas of the abdomen to check for pain or tenderness.
-He or she may also want a sample of stool for testing.
+During the physical exam, your healthcare professional may press on parts of the stomach area to check for pain or tenderness.
+Your healthcare professional also may want a sample of stool for testing.